Hydrogen is considered an important energy carrier in a future decarbonized world. In fact, many are advocating for a hydrogen economy

 - "Blue" hydrogen: Increasingly, many propose using carbon capture and storage to reduce emissions from the creation of black, brown or gray hydrogen, producing so-called blue hydrogen.
 This is frequently promoted as low emission hydrogen.
 However, far from being low carbon, greenhouse gas emissions from the production of blue hydrogen are quite high, particularly due to the release of methane during natural gas production, transportation and storage, as well as during the SMR process.
 In addition, the process assumes that carbon dioxide can be captured and stored (See OWOE: What is carbon capture and storage) indefinitely, which is both optimistic and unproven.

 - "Turquoise" hydrogen: is made using a process called methane pyrolysis to produce hydrogen and solid carbon (see Figure 4).
+The color designation reflects the fact that it lies somewhere between blue hydrogen (made using natural gas with carbon capture and storage) and green hydrogen (made using electrolysis powered by renewable energy).
 It is a new entry in the hydrogen color chart and production has yet to be proven at scale.

 - "Pink" hydrogen: is generated through electrolysis powered by nuclear energy.
 Nuclear-produced hydrogen can also be referred to as "purple" or "red" hydrogen.
 Although this is a low carbon process, utilizing nuclear power removes a very important low emissions source of power from the grid.
 If that power needs to be replaced with power generated from burning fossil fuels, it does not address the problem with hydrogen-based energy.

 - "Green" hydrogen: When the electricity to electrolyze water and create hydrogen is produced by a renewable energy source such as hydro, wind, or solar, the hydrogen is termed green hydrogen.